Australian War Memorial

 The original movie screen of this former cinema dominates the crowded dance floor of this nightclub with frenetic, larger-than-life...

 Australian War Memorial information

-The War Memorial provides a fascinating insight into how war has forged Australia's national identity, and in so doing delivers Canberra's most rewarding museum experience.
-Entry is via a Commemorative Courtyard where the names of the nation's war dead are memorialised on a roll of honour.
-Over the years family members have attached bright-red paper poppies to the names of their fallen relatives, imparting a melancholic beauty.
-These poppies of remembrance reference those that flowered on the battlegrounds of Belgium, France and Gallipoli in the spring of 1915.
+Entry to the museum is via a Commemorative Courtyard with a roll of honour of the nation's war dead.
+Family members have attached bright-red paper poppies to the names of their fallen relatives.
+These poppies of remembrance reflect those that flowered on the battlegrounds of Belgium, France and Gallipoli in the spring of 1915.

-Behind the courtyard is the mosaic-encrusted Hall of Memory .
-This is home to the Tomb of the Unknown Australian Soldier , who represents all Australians who have given their lives during wartime.
+Behind the courtyard is the mosaic-encrusted Hall of Memory.
+This is home to the Tomb of the Unknown Australian Soldier, representing all Australians who have given their lives during wartime.

 Free guided tours leave from the main entrance's Orientation Gallery regularly.
 Alternatively, purchase the Self-Guided Tour leaflet with map ($5).